v-exec/Elyium/README.md

 The [beautiful](https://s-media-cache-ak0.pinimg.com/736x/d4/2d/17/d42d1776fd77f66582758f56cc86ffa5.jpg) [art](http://nerdreactor.com/wp-content/uploads/2014/06/art-of-watch-dogs-6.jpg) of [Dedsec](http://orig08.deviantart.net/d21f/f/2016/166/3/f/dedsec_skull_noise_2_by_junguler-da6cg74.gif) - Visual Aesthetic

 _WatchDogs 2_'s creative direction is undeniably unique.
 Ever since the first game, I've had a deep interest in the digital-centric design of Dedsec's art.
-As much as I'd like to create visuals with this much detail, refinement, and *animation*, this is something that requires a lot of time dedicated to content creation.
-Time I simply don't have.
-However, this still acts as the primary inspiration for the graphical user interface, as there are many elements to the style that are not as time-consuming, but still very powerful.
+I'd like _Elyium_'s visuals to be similar, and somewhat more minimal.

-###How it works
+### How it works

 When the user logs in for the first time, their location is tracked.
 As the user roams around, entities are procedurally spawned in their surroundings.